Teaching programs for Early Childhood Education (ECE) licensure

 For students seeking a bachelor's degree + license, the answer is no. You must complete the coursework for your bachelor's in order to teach in the state of Wisconsin.

 For post-baccalaureate students, you may take only the licensure curriculum.
 However, the only difference between the licensure only option and the master's degree is a practicum.
 So we encourage students to do both!
-Plus, qualifying degree-seeking students are eligible for financial aid.
+Plus, only qualifying degree-seeking students are eligible for financial aid.